Contrast-Security-OSS/docs/content/user/ui/overview/Basic-quick-start-guide.md

 ## Set Up Environments

 In the Servers page, you can set a Development, QA or Production environment for each server.
-Select your application in the grid to compare the differences across environments as code travel and track vulnerabilities in the Overview tab.
-Contrast set up a shell for you to designate servers; once that’s in place, Contrast can get busy finding weaknesses.
+Select your application in the grid to compare the differences across environments as code travels and track vulnerabilities in the Overview tab.
+Contrast sets up a shell for you to designate servers; once that’s in place, Contrast can get busy finding weaknesses.

 ## Discover Vulnerabilities

-Go to the Vulnerabilities tab in the application's page to get a list of all vulnerabilities discovered.
+Go to the Vulnerabilities tab in the application's Overview page to get a list of all vulnerabilities discovered.
 Then track, share and get remediation guidance for each one.

 ### How vulnerabilities work

 If a vulnerability is reported and Contrast has never seen it before, Contrast creates a new vulnerability.
-However, if that vulnerability already exists, Contrast updates the existing entry, issue count and last seen date.
+However, if that vulnerability already exists, Contrast updates the existing entry, issue count and number of days since it was last detected.

 <a href="assets/images/Application-vulnerabilities-tab.png" rel="lightbox" title="Vulnerabilities in the application page"><img class="thumbnail" src="assets/images/Application-vulnerabilities-tab.png"/></a>

-> Example: This vulnerability was reported up to Contrast five times for one server.
+> Example: This vulnerability was reported to Contrast five times for one server.
 Instead of showing up as five vulnerabilities, Contrast updates this entry and increments the count.
 As Contrast continues to see the same findings, the count goes up.
 If you dive into the Notes tab within this vulnerability, you notice a list of the servers in which this vulnerability was found.

 ## Improve Your Application Score